HamsterMimi/fmnas/README.md

-# March Without Looking Back: A Lightweight NAS via Zero Cost Proxies Based on Feature Maps
+# New Indicators and Optimizations for Zero-Shot NAS Based on Feature Maps

 ## Prepare